fairyofdata/LLM_ESG_POS/README.md

 # LLM-based ESG-Focused Portfolio Optimization Service📊🌱

-> 🏆🥈Excellence Award (2nd place) at the 8th Industry-Academia Software Project Exhibition of Kwangwoon University </br>
+> 🏆🥈Excellence Award(2nd) at the 8th Industry-Academia Software Project Exhibition of Kwangwoon University </br>
-> 🏆🥈Excellence Award (2nd place) at the 2024 Graduation Exhibition of Kwangwoon University College of AI Convergence
+> 🏆🥈Excellence Award(2nd) at the 2024 Graduation Exhibition of Kwangwoon University College of AI Convergence

 This repository hosts the **LLM-based ESG-Focused Portfolio Optimization Service** project.
 By integrating ESG (Environmental, Social, Governance) criteria and advanced portfolio optimization techniques, this service provides users with a personalized ESG-driven investment portfolio.
 Using a large language model (LLM) to process and evaluate text data, the service enables investors to assess companies' ESG scores and generate optimized portfolios based on their preferences.